Femme aux Bras Croisés

-Femme aux Bras Croisés (English: Woman with Folded Arms), is an oil on canvas painting by Pablo Picasso, which he created between 1901 and 1902 during his Blue Period.
+Femme aux Bras Croisés (English: Woman with Folded Arms) is an oil on canvas painting by Pablo Picasso, which he created in 1901–1902 during his Blue Period.
 The subject of the painting is unknown, but she is considered to be an inmate of the Saint-Lazare hospital-prison in Paris.
-The painting is listed as one of the most expensive paintings after it achieved a price of $55 million at Christie's auction on 8 November 2000.
+The painting is listed as one of the most expensive paintings after it sold for $55 million at Christie's auction on 8 November 2000.

 Background

 This painting is considered to be an important work dating from Picasso's Blue Period.
 This period began in 1901 and ended in 1904 with the beginning of his Rose Period.
 The Blue Period represents an important shift in Picasso's approach from his previous work in terms of style and subject matter.
 In place of the popular scenes of urban leisure, he began to experiment with monochromes and focus on melancholy themes of poverty, loneliness and death.
 His paintings were now dominated by shades of blue and featured portraits of destitute, sick people and prostitutes.
 Picasso's friend Pierre Daix commented that this announced Picasso's "...descent into hell...[into] the depths of solitude and despair".
 This new style was heavily influenced by the death of Picasso's close friend Carles Casagemas, who committed suicide in 1901.